Useful Notes: Types of Naval Ships

 - STOVL carriers- smaller carriers, usually carrying Harriers (so far, the only worthwhile STOVL fighter-bombers) or helicopters due to having a shorter length.
 A cheaper alternative, owned by a few nations such as Spain, Italy and Thailand.
 The US still has 9 of them; and they're building more, though in the case of the US these are amphibious assault craft for which carrying STOVL aircraft is a secondary role.
 Most non-US STOVL carriers use a "ski jump" ramp allowing their aircraft to take off with larger payloads.

 - Full-length carriers- can carry larger aircraft, such as the F/A-18 and Su-33.
-Only three nations have one currently (Russia, France, Brazil), with three more (UK, India, China) due to join that club in this decade.
+Only four nations have one currently (US, Russia, France, Brazil), with three more (UK, India, China) due to join that club in this decade.
 In the UK's case, re-join, with their largest ever naval vessels.
 And only one country has 10 of them - The US.